 A student's mode of communication will vary along a continuum from full sign language support needed to access communication, to some signs and some oral communication, to full oral/aural communication without visual supports.
-The student's mode of communication and communication needs should be documented yearly in their PLAAFP, the DHH Communication Needs Supplement, and in the Communication Assessment included in the Full and Individual Evaluation.
+The student's mode of communication and communication needs should be documented yearly in the DHH Communication Needs Supplement and in the Communication Assessment included in the Full and Individual Evaluation.

 Classroom Management in the RDSPD is the responsibility of the teacher with support from the interpreter/paraprofessional.
-Fort Bend ISD's Student Ownership of Behavior Framework is the district-wide model for classroom management and should be implemented throughout the school day.
-Positive community relationship building should be established at the start of the school year with input from the members of the classroom (i.e., Respect Agreements) and reinforced daily through positive interactions.
-Classroom expectations (e.g., rules, routines, procedures, and behavior expectations) are derived from these discussions, and should be modeled by RDSPD staff.
-These collaborative agreements and established classroom procedures should be posted in the classroom visible for all students to see.
+CHAMPS is the district-wide model for classroom management and should be implemented at the beginning of the school year and before each activity throughout the school day.
+Classroom expectations (e.g., rules, routines, procedures, and behavior expectations) should be modeled by RDSPD staff.
+Students who are in the RDSPD cluster site classroom should be taught the rules and procedures for the classroom, along with the consequences and rewards for behavior.
+The rules and procedures should be posted in the classroom visible for all students to see.
 In addition, the RDSPD Counselor will assist with additional program behavior management systems for consistency from grade to grade.